MonashBI/arcana-legacy/README.rst

-Abstracted Repository-Centric ANAlysis (Arcana) is Python framework for "repository-centric" analysis of study groups (e.g. NeuroImaging studies)
+Abstracted Repository-Centric ANAlysis (Arcana) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies)

 Arcana interacts closely with a repository, storing intermediate